chkiefer/lavacreg/README.md

 lavacreg is an R package for fitting count regression models (i.e., Poisson, negative binomial) with manifest as well as latent covariates and within multiple groups.
 It can be installed via GitHub.

 ## Installation
-`lavacreg` is currently not on CRAN.
+`lavacreg` is currently on CRAN.
 The development version of `lavacreg` can be installed directly from this GitHub repository using the additional package `devtools`.
 Under Windows, please make sure Rtools (http://cran.r-project.org/bin/windows/Rtools) are installed and no older version of `lavacreg` is currently loaded:

 ```
 install.packages("devtools")